 There are so many ways to celebrate the new year with a senior loved one, and especially when you live just outside the nation’s capital — one of the many joys of our elegant Kensington Park campus.

 From five-star dining that rivals the area’s finest restaurants (and you never need a reservation at Kensington Park!) to our concierge, who will graciously arrange booking and transportation to the restaurant or party of your choice, if that’s your wish, you can expect to experience a New Year’s Eve celebration worthy of the phrase.

 This is just one of the many overlooked opportunities of a senior living community.
 You get all of the luxuries of the location, community, and active lifestyle, but none of the headaches and increasing challenges of managing a household.

-As you ring in the New Year with your Mom and Dad, is it time to begin thinking about giving them the opportunity to enjoy a simpler, yet more active lifestyle?
+As you ring in the New Year with your senior loved one, is it time to begin thinking about giving them the opportunity to enjoy a simpler, yet more active lifestyle?

 Steps to Exploring a Transition to Assisted Living or Memory Care